ynair3-sys/IS-477-Project-/data/data_README.md

 # Data

-This folder contains all data files organized by processing stage.
+This folder contains all data files organized by processing stage and also includes all OpenRefine recipes in json format.

 ## Subfolders